 });

-route group and create four routes for the four tasks we stated earlier.
+route group and creates four routes for the four tasks stated earlier.

 The auth/logout